Wachusett station

 Wachusett station is a commuter rail station on the MBTA Commuter Rail Fitchburg Line.
 It is northwest of the intersection of Massachusetts Route 2 and Route 31 in Fitchburg, Massachusetts.
 It serves as the northwestern terminus for Fitchburg Line trains.
 The opening of Wachusett extended service 4.5 mi west from Fitchburg on the Pan Am Southern main line, lengthening the Fitchburg Line to 54 mi.
-The station is expected to draw 400 daily riders.
+The station was expected to draw 400 daily riders; by 2018, daily ridership was 132.

 After years of planning and discussion, work on the station began with site preparation in December 2012.
 Construction began in mid-2013.
 The station opened for limited weekday service on September 30, 2016, to satisfy the terms of the federal grant that funded it; full service began on November 21, 2016.
 At 54 miles from North Station, Wachusett is the outermost MBTA station in Massachusetts; only Wickford Junction in Rhode Island is farther from Boston.

 History

 Former service

-The Vermont and Massachusetts Railroad opened in 1851 as an extension of the Fitchburg Railroad.
+The first portion of the Vermont and Massachusetts Railroad opened on September 1, 1847 as an extension of the Fitchburg Railroad.
 Two stations were located near the modern Wachusett site:

 Westminster station, serving Westminster, Massachusetts, was located on Bartherick Road off State Road (Route 2A), about 1.4 miles west of the modern station site.
+It was among the original stations opened with the railroad.
 The station building burned in 1908.
 In April 1914, 17 cars of an eastbound freight derailed and damaged the replacement station building.

 Wachusett station was located south of Princeton Road (Route 31) in the Crockerville section of Fitchburg, Massachusetts, about 0.3 miles northeast of the modern station.
+It opened by 1865.
 A freight wreck at the station in July 1905 killed two men.